ksbg/equidistantpoints/README.md

     This is an implementation of the method laid out in the paper *Fibonacci grids: A novel approach to global modelling* by [Swinbank & Pursor (2006)](#references).
 Simplified, it works by drawing
 	[Golden Spirals](https://en.wikipedia.org/wiki/Golden_spiral) on perfect spheres and
-	distributing the points on those, resulting in a pattern similar to what can be seen on a sun flower.
+	distributing the points on those, resulting in a distribution pattern similar to the seed pattern on a sun flower.

 2.  *Cartesian coordinates are projected onto earth's ellipsoid, resulting in ECEF coordinates (earth-centered-earth-fixed)*